ConsciousCode/Snow/README.md

-CXD (Concise eXtensible Data) is a general-purpose, highly expressive data representation.
+Snow is a general-purpose, highly expressive data representation.
 Using just three constructs (tag {...}, section [...], and text), practically any data structure can be represented directly.

 Tags may accept _positional_ attributes (or attributes that don't have an associated name except via the tag's definition) or _named_ attributes, which may be intermixed as desired.
 Named attributes take priority, then/ positional attributes fill in whatever defined attributes haven't been specified.
 The first positional attribute is considered the tag's name, and attributes are separated by whitespace (if required to make it unambiguous).